simp/pupmod-simp-simpkv/README.md

     global.
   * Defaults to the Puppet environment for the node when absent.

 * `softfail`: Optional Boolean.
-Whether to ignore libkv operation failures.
+Whether to ignore simpkv operation failures.

-  * When `true`, each libkv function will return a result object even when the operation failed at the backend.
+  * When `true`, each simpkv function will return a result object even when the operation failed at the backend.
-  * When `false`, each libkv function will fail when the backend operation failed.
+  * When `false`, each simpkv function will fail when the backend operation failed.
   * Defaults to `false` when absent.